laserpants/trombone/README.md

 ### About Trombone

-Trombone is written in Haskell using the Warp HTTP server library, and WAI — a common protocol for communication between web applications and web servers.

-This software is available for use under the BSD license.
+Trombone is written in Haskell and is available for use under the BSD license.